jethr0-1/DeAuthAll/README.md

 # Disclaimer!!
 This program was created for educational purposes, and using it to attack other peoples networks with their prior consent is ILLEGAL!
-I (Jethr0) do not take any responsibility for any malicious use of this program, it's on you!
+I (Jethr0) do not take any responsibility for any malicious use of this program, it's on you if you use this with any illegal or malicious intent

 # Usage
 In it's current form, the program requires you to already know the MAC address of your network and the wireless interface you wish to use: